sluukkonen/tyyppi/README.md

 ## Goals

-- Simple TypeScript API
+- Idiomatic TypeScript API
 - No external dependencies
 - Good performance
 - Lightweight, should support tree-shaking
 - Introspection to enable things like generating test data
 - Not just validation, allow transforming the input as well

-## Questions
+- Bidirectional parsing/unparsing

-- Unclear if parsing should be bidirectional
+- Good documentation